Taxation in California: Income tax

+The types of allowable deductions from income generally are the same as those for U.S. federal income taxation (e.g., medical, dental, and job expenses, home mortgage interest), with adjustments for specific California tax treatment.

-As of 2019, income tax for singles is 1% to $8,809, 2% to $20,883, 4% to $32,960, 6% to $45,753, 8% to $57,824, 9.3% to $295,373, 10.3% to $354,445, 11.3% to $590,742, and 12.30% thereafter.
-There is an additional 1% tax (the California Mental Health Services Act tax) if your taxable income is more than $1,000,000, which results in a top income tax rate of 13.3% in California.
+There is an additional 1% tax (the California Mental Health Services Act tax) if one's taxable income is more than $1,000,000, which results in a top income tax rate of 13.3% in California which is the highest statewide income tax rate in the United States.
 The standard deduction is $4,601 for 2020.